unm-campus-histories/spaces/docs/essays/mckinnon-center.md

 up the school of business at UNM.

 # Construction
-{% include figure.html class="img-right" width="40%" caption="MCM Blueprints, outlining the construction site" src="images/mcm-blueprints.jpg" %}
+{% include figure.html class="img-right" width="40%" caption="MCM Blueprints, outlining the construction site.
+Notice the extension of the outline into UNM's campus and how limiting it made surrounding pathways." src="images/mcm-blueprints.jpg" %}

 Construction for the new management building began in December of 2016.
 The plan was to demolish the current west ASM building and erect the new one in its place rather than moving locations.
 This portion